l3l0/OpenSocialBundle/README.md

 To run test you have to:

 1. Make sure that you have ``phpunit 3.6`` with ``PHPUnit_MockObject 1.1`` installed.
 2. Download vendors via ``cd /path/to/opensocial/bundle/; php vendor/vendors.php``.
-Script requires svn and git.
+Script requires wget, tar and git.
 3. Run command ``phpunit`` in bundle directory.